Donvic17/Donvic17/README.md

 ## Hi there 👋

-My name is Ifeanyi, and I am a cloud engineer
+My name is Ifeanyi, and I am a devops/cloud engineer

 - 🔭 I’m currently working on automating infrastructure provisioning using Terraform and AWS
 - 🌱 I’m currently learning Python for Infrastructure automation and exploring serverless architectures with Lambda